microsoft/azuredevopslabs/labs/vstsextend/github/readme.md

    ![30](images/release1_3.png)

 1. Let us explore the release definition.
-Click edit to see the release pipeline where the target environment is **Dev**.
+Click on edit to see the release pipeline where the target environment is **Dev**.

    ![25](images/release15.png)